Trump Condemns Al Franken, Still Has Nothing to Say About Roy Moore

 Trump was referring to 1995 interview with this magazine in which Franken, who was then on Saturday Night Live, joked about a potential skit in which the journalist would be drugged and raped.

-“And, ‘I give the pills to Lesley Stahl,” Franken said.
-“Then, when Lesley’s passed out, I take her to the closet and rape her.’
+“And, ‘I give the pills to Lesley Stahl,’” Franken said. “’Then, when Lesley’s passed out, I take her to the closet and rape her.’
 Or, ‘That’s why you never see Lesley until February.’
 Or, ‘When she passes out, I put her in various positions and take pictures of her.’”

 For the past week, Trump has refused to personally address questions about Roy Moore, the Alabama Senate candidate accused of sexual misconduct with multiple underage girls, even as Republican lawmakers have urged him to call for their own nominee to drop out of the race.
 Trump’s only comment on the matter came via his press secretary, who said a “mere allegation” (or in Moore’s case nine) isn’t worth destroying a man’s career over.

-“Like most Americans, the president believes we cannot allow a mere allegation, in this case one from many years ago, to destroy a person’s life,” White House Press Secretary Sarah Sanders said.
+“Like most Americans, the president believes we cannot allow a mere allegation, in this case one from many years ago, to destroy a person’s life,” White House press secretary Sarah Sanders said.
 “However, the president also believes that if these allegations are true, Judge Moore will do the right thing and step aside.”

 Then, of course, there are the 20 or so women who have accused Trump of all kinds of sexual harassment and assault, from unwanted kissing to groping to attempted rape.
 But as Sanders confirmed recently, the official White House position is that all of those women are lying.